Motorcade: President of South Korea

 The police escort usually precedes the Presidential motorcade to clear the way, block traffic and shut down the streets for the motorcade.

-The motorcade is divided into two different parts, the first half being the part of the motorcade carrying the president and his or her spouse the second half carrying Blue House staff, more security and the press.
+The motorcade is divided into two different parts, the first half being the part of the motorcade carrying the president and their spouse the second half carrying Blue House staff, more security and the press.

 Many people most notably saw the Korean presidential motorcade during the first Inter-Korean summit at the DMZ on the Korean border, where the leaders of the two Koreas met for the first time.

 The routes for the motorcade are selected by the Presidential Security Service agents with cooperation with local police forces.
 There is always an emergency route set in case of any emergencies before the President goes anywhere.